genbtc/goxgui/README.md

 Please note: **you must make sure all prerequisites above are installed first **, otherwise the application will not work.

     git clone --recursive git://github.com/genbtc/goxgui.git

+or download the zip file and extract the whole structure to a new directory.

 Then run the program by: